-Study puts a new spin on ibuprofen's actionsSeptember 25th, 2011 in Medical research /
+Study puts a new spin on ibuprofen's actionsSeptember 25, 2011 in Medicine & Health / Medical research

 Ibuprofen, naproxen, and related non-steroidal anti-inflammatory drugs (NSAIDs) the subjects of years of study still have some secrets to reveal about how they work.

 Vanderbilt University investigators have discovered surprising new insights into the actions of NSAIDs.
 Their findings, reported Sept.
 25 in Nature Chemical Biology, raise the possibility of developing a new class of inflammation- and pain-fighting medicines.

 NSAIDs block the activity of the cyclooxygenase enzymes, COX-1 and COX-2.